ILikePizza555/test-pretty-log/README.md

 It is based off [test-log](https://github.com/d-e-s-o/test-log) and enables the logs to use pretty colors! :3

+Note that this crate has removed support for `log` and focuses entirely on `tracing`.
+Re-introducing support for `log` is planned at a later date.

 Usage
 -----

-The crate provides a custom `#[test]` attribute that, when used for running a particular test, takes care of initializing `log` and/or `tracing` beforehand.
+The crate provides a custom `#[test]` attribute that, when used for running a particular test, takes care of initializing `tracing` beforehand.

 #### Example